Shresth-Senwal/prism-app/context.md

+#### [2025-07-25] .gitignore Updated for Env Files

+- Updated `.gitignore` to ignore all `.env` files, including `.env`, `.env.*`, `.env.local`, and `.env*.local`.
+- Reason: Prevent accidental commit of sensitive environment variables and secrets.
+- Impact: All environment variable files are now excluded from version control, improving security and compliance.
 # PRISM APP - PROJECT CONTEXT
-*Last Updated: 2024-12-19*
+*Last Updated: 2025-07-25*
+#### [2025-07-25] Legacy Mobile Menu Fully Removed & Header Cleanup

+- All code related to the legacy sliding mobile menu has been fully removed from the codebase, including from `components/navigation/responsive-header.tsx`.
+- The `responsive-header.tsx` file now only contains desktop navigation and brand/logo logic.
+All mobile menu logic, animation variants, and exports for mobile navigation have been deleted.
+- The file was cleaned up to resolve all build errors caused by partial removals and duplicate/stray code.
+The interface definition was fixed, and only the valid exported `ResponsiveHeader` function and `DesktopNavItem` remain.
+- **Architectural Decision**: Only the new dropdown mobile menu in `components/header.tsx` is used for mobile navigation.
+The legacy responsive header is now desktop-only and will not conflict with the new implementation.
+- **Impact**: No legacy mobile menu code remains.
+The codebase is now consistent with the new navigation architecture, and all build errors are resolved.

 ## PROJECT OVERVIEW
 **Prism** is an AI-powered topic analysis platform that provides comprehensive, multi-perspective analysis of any topic by aggregating and analyzing content from across the digital world.
-The application allows users to search for topics and receive detailed analyses showing different viewpoints, trends, and insights.
+The application allows users to search for topics and receive detailed analyses showing different viewpoints, trends, and insights from multiple sources including social media (X/Twitter), Reddit discussions, news articles, and web content.

 ## CURRENT ARCHITECTURE